 - Right to consent to medical and mental health treatment.

 - Right to make decisions about his or her social environment, or other social aspects of his or her life.

 Guardianship is a last resort process and it is established only when there are not less restrictive means of intervention.
 Therefore, the best thing to do is to contact a guardianship attorney before facing with the possibility of needing a guardian to discuss the options available to avoid guardianship.
-For an attorney in Florida, call the Apple Law Firm at (904) 685 - 1200 or click the "Contact Us" tab at the top of the page.
+For an attorney in Florida, call the Law Office of David M. Goldman PLLC at (904) 685 - 1200 or click the "Contact Us" tab at the top of the page.